ArshV11/Brisbane-Airport-App-Prototype/README.md

 # Brisbane-Airport-Application-Prototype

+<h3>Purpose</h3>
-Purpose: Creating a well-documented and easy-to-maintain application that handles planes arriving and departing, as well as passengers.
+Creating a well-documented and easy-to-maintain application that handles planes arriving and departing, as well as passengers.
 Language used is C#.

-  (NOTE: This is currently a prototype, designed to be easily extendable and modifiable.)
+NOTE: This is currently a prototype, designed to be easily extendable and modifiable.

+Future work directions:
+* Currently, the prototype implements a text-based user interface.
+This can be developed into a graphical user interface in the future.
+To allow this, the user interface code has been kept separate from the application code.
+* Currently, the prototype runs on volatile memory (data lost when application is closed).
+A relational database can be used to store and save all data in future versions.

 ## User Stories:
   * 1a) As a user (traveller, frequent flyer, or flight manager), I would like to register with the application using my name, age, email address, mobile number, and password so that my account remains private and secure.